 Investigators from California not-for-profit organizations are eligible for TRDRP funding, including but not limited to colleges, universities, hospitals, laboratories, research institutions, local health departments, community-based organizations, voluntary health agencies, health maintenance organizations and tobacco control organizations.
+Given their unique position in promoting community health, for-profit community-based organizations are eligible to serve as Co-PIs on TRDRP partnered awards.
 The sponsoring institution, in accordance with its own policies and procedures, should designate the principal investigator (PI).
 The PI must supervise the research project and any trainees directly and in person.
 U.S. citizenship is not a requirement for eligibility.

-California-based Nonprofit Institutions
+California-based Community Organizations

-TRDRP will accept applications from PIs at non-profit organizations or institutions, provided that the organization can manage the grant and demonstrate sound financial stewardship.
+TRDRP will accept applications from PIs at non-profit organizations or institutions, and, on a case-by-case basis, for-profit organizations and institutions provided that the organization can manage the grant and demonstrate sound financial stewardship.
 NOTE: The organization must also meet our liability insurance requirements; please contact the appropriate Program Officer for more information.
-If the application is recommended for funding, the centralized business units within the Research Grants Program Office (RGPO) will collect additional information, such as tax ID numbers and financial reports, to review the organization during the pre-funding process to ensure all financial management and project management eligibility criteria can be met.
+If the application is recommended for funding, the operations unit within the Research Grants Program Office (RGPO) will collect additional information, such as tax ID numbers and financial reports, to review the organization during the pre-funding process and ensure all financial management and project management eligibility criteria can be met.